 If the customer has old conversations that are closed, it might still be possible to create duplicates by:

-To mitigate this, it is recommended that the new settings we are shipping should be used in tandem with existing “Prevent replies to closed conversations” settings.
+To mitigate this, it is recommended that the "Prevent visitors/users from having multiple inbound conversations" setting is used in tandem with existing “Prevent visitors/users replying to closed conversations” setting.
 What this does is:

 Outbound conversations

-This setting only controls the “inbound” conversation value i.e. conversations started by the customer.
+The "Prevent visitors/users from having multiple inbound conversations" setting only controls inbound conversations i.e. conversations started by the customer.
 If the customer has existing outbound conversation, it will still be possible to create duplicates by:

-The setting allows for limiting one conversation per user/visitor.
+The "Prevent visitors/users from having multiple inbound conversations" setting allows for limiting one conversation per user/visitor.
 This might lead to scenarios where a single conversation is about many issues.
 To gracefully handle such scenarios, you can leverage OSC.

 For each issue in the single running conversation, teammates can create an OSC chat or email with the given user and also assign the new OSC to the relevant team to action on.
 The customer will be able to see all the OSC chats in the Messenger.